 Leave all those rules and requirements behind and turn left (east) to take the loop clockwise.
 You’ll have private fields to your left, while you hike through forest and fields, and wonderful rolling hills.
 The main trail (white blazes) then starts down into valleys and small creeks.
 It seems like my favourite hike is always my most previous hike, but this section stands out!

 After about 25 minutes from the car you’ll notice the main trail turns left and climbs up the steep valley edge.
 Good news, today we’re going to take the flatter Boyne Valley Side Trail (blue blazes) straight ahead instead.
 Its about 400m further through the forest until you’ll reach the road (1st Line East).
-Turn left (south) and carefully walk down the quiet road, enjoying the multiple crossings over creeks and river.
+Turn right (south) and carefully walk down the quiet road, enjoying the multiple crossings over creeks and river.

 The road turns to the right (with a wonderful wall of trees south) then when the road starts to turn left again, watch for the entrance back into the forest on your right.